usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project05.md

 ## Rubric

 1. 50 pts. - correctness including required test cases
-    1. `TestPhil` to prompt the LLM to correctly answer the question, "What courses is Phil Peterson teaching in Fall 2024?"
+    1. `TestPhil` to prompt the LLM to correctly answer the question, "What courses is Phil Peterson teaching this semester?"
     1. `TestPHIL` to prompt the LLM to correctly answer the question, "Which philosophy courses are offered this semester?"
     1. `TestBio` to prompt the LLM to correctly answer the question, "Where does Bioinformatics meet?"
     1. `TestGuitar` to prompt the LLM to correctly answer the question, "Can I learn guitar this semester?"